alexmchale/file-stash/README.markdown

 You may specify an optional message with the `-m` or `--message` parameter.

     stash -m "Old css for TwitterClone" public/stylesheets/*.css cache/*.css

+Those files would then be relocated to a folder named something like:

+    /home/alexmchale/.stash/2010-09-01T19:35:01+00:00-old.css.for.twitterclone